Malia, Crete: Palace of Malia

 Close to the modern town lies an archaeological site housing the remains of a Minoan palace and an associated settlement.
 Dating back to the Middle Bronze Age, the palace suffered destruction from an earthquake during the Late Bronze Age, a fate shared by Knossos and other contemporaneous sites.
 Subsequently, the palace underwent reconstruction in the latter part of the Late Bronze Age, with the majority of the visible ruins dating from this period.
-The palace notably includes a sizable central courtyard measuring 48m x 23m.
+The palace notably includes a central courtyard measuring 48m x 23m.
 Positioned on the southern side are two sets of ascending steps, alongside a network of small chambers.
-An intriguing feature within the premises is a carved stone known as a kernos stone, resembling a millstone with an attached cup.
+The premises also features a carved stone known as a kernos stone, resembling a millstone with an attached cup.
 On the northern side of the courtyard, storage rooms containing large earthenware pithos jars, some reaching heights of up to two meters.
 These vessels were utilized for storing various commodities such as grain and olive oil, with the rooms featuring a sophisticated drainage system designed to manage spilled liquids.

 The palace of Malia was initially uncovered in 1915 by Greek archaeologist Joseph Hadzidakis.
 Subsequent excavation work commenced in 1922 under the auspices of the French School at Athens in collaboration with Greek scholars.
 Jean Charbonneaux oversaw the excavation of the Central Court starting in 1921.
 Following World War I, Fernand Chapouthier and Pierre Demargne resumed excavations, unearthing the palace and its residential neighborhood.
 In the 1950s, further excavation efforts were led by Micheline and Henri van Effenterre, Andre Dessene, Olivier Pelon, and Jean-Claude Poursat, who explored different sections of the site.
 Pascal and Claude Darcque Bourrain conducted additional investigations in 1981, focusing on the northwest corner of the palace.
 Soundings conducted by Olivier Pelon in 1981 and 1982 provided new insights into the palace's precursors.
 Since 1988, Alexandre Farnoux and Jan Driessen have continued excavation work at the site.

 The Palace of Malia covers a floor area of 7,500 square meters and is aligned along a north-south axis, consistent with other Minoan palaces.
 In terms of architectural design and amenities, it is comparatively smaller and less elaborate than palaces like Knossos and Phaestos.

 The Palace of Malia exhibits distinctive features that set it apart from other Minoan palaces.
 These include the presence of eight kouloures or silos located in the southwest corner, an oblique building situated in the north court, and an altar positioned in the Central Court.